-- Check that there are enough administrators to maintain adequate supervision for the test.
-You should consider the possibility of at least one test administrator needing to leave the room with a pupil. - Read the notes for readers in the English grammar, punctuation and spelling test. - Ensure that you understand how to deal with issues during the tests. - Write the school's name and DfE number on a board that is visible to all pupils. - Leave space on the board to write the start and finish times of the test.
+- Check that there are enough administrators to maintain adequate supervision during the test.
+You should consider the possibility that at least one test administrator might need to leave the room with a pupil. - Read 'Notes for readers in the English grammar, punctuation and spelling test'. - Ensure that you understand how to deal with issues during the test. - Write the school's name and DfE number on a board that is visible to all pupils. - Leave space on the board to write the start and finish times of the test.